 This trail leads us past old moraines then up through the forest until we pass the tree line where it opens out into a massive alpine cirque surrounded by peaks and glaciers.
 We hike on a rough trail through the rocky flats until a final ascent brings us to the Bow Hut which is located at 2350m on a shoulder adjacent to the snout of the Bow Glacier.

 The Hut has magnificent views of the surrounding peaks and glaciers as well as back down the canyon to the main valley.
 On a clear night, the sky is filled with stars.

 This will take us between 3 and 5 hours.
 Distance 7km, elevation gain 400m.

 Day 2: Bow Hut – Peyto Hut

 We get up early to make the most of what will be a spectacular day as we cross the Icefields to Peyto Hut.

-The Bow Glacier is the source of the Bow River which flows down valley through Lake Louise, Banff, Canmore and finally out onto the plains past Calgary to eventually join the south Saskatchewan River.
+The Bow Glacier is the source of the Bow River which flows down the valley through Lake Louise, Banff, Canmore, and finally out onto the plains past Calgary to eventually join the South Saskatchewan River.